SeLite/SeLite.github.io/BootstrapLoader.md

 title: Automated reloading of custom Selenium Core extensions
 layout: default
 ---
+{% include links %}

 # Summary #
-[SeLite Bootstrap](https://addons.mozilla.org/en-US/firefox/addon/SeLite-Bootstrap/versions/), one of SeLite [AddOns](AddOns), allows smoother development of Selenium Core extensions (just plain javascript files, not .xpi).
+[SeLite Bootstrap](https://addons.mozilla.org/en-US/firefox/addon/SeLite-Bootstrap/versions/), one of SeLite [AddOns](AddOns), allows smoother development of Selenium [Core extensions][Core extension] (just in plain Javascript files, not packaged as `.xpi`).
 It reloads them automatically on change.

-It's more convenient than Selenium IDE's way of loading Core extensions (Selenium menu > _Options > Options > General > Activate developer tools_), which requires you to apply Selenium menu > _Options > Options > General > Reload_ button everytime you change your extension file.
+It's more convenient than Selenium IDE's way of loading [Core extensions][core extension] (Selenium menu > _Options > Options > General > Activate developer tools_), which requires you to apply Selenium menu > _Options > Options > General > Reload_ button every time you change your extension file.

 # Details #
-It adds field `bootstrapCoreExtensions` to [Settings](Settings) module `extensions.selite-settings.common`, where you can choose file(s) containing your Core extension in Javascript (saved in UTF-8).
+It adds field `bootstrapCoreExtensions` to [Settings](Settings) module `extensions.selite-settings.common`, where you can choose file(s) containing your [Core extension] in Javascript (saved in UTF-8).
 If you're sharing your tests, you may want to configure that through [SettingsManifests](SettingsManifests) > [Literals for special values](SettingsManifests#literals-for-special-values).

 If you modify any one file that is registered with Bootstrap (while using Selenium IDE), all the registered files get re-loaded automatically next time you